-We’ve been based in the Edinburgh region for a couple of years now, and it is definitely one of our favourite cities in the UK.
-We’ve written a lot about the city – everything from the awesome festivals through to getting off the beaten path in Edinburgh, plus loads more (see the further reading section at the end of the post for more).
+We lived in the Edinburgh region for a couple of years, and even now it’s one of our favourite cities to come back to in the UK.
+We’ve written a fair bit about Edinburgh too, from the August festivals through to getting off the beaten path, plus loads more (see the further reading section at the end).

 Table of Contents: